GarrisonParrish/Reminder/README.md

 in its current state, the app takes entry data, creates a Reminder object with this data, and writes to a .json file.
 Writing to a .json file involves converting the Reminder data back into a dictionary and then writing that dictionary.
 Currently it would be easier simply to create a dict and use that, but the Reminder object will come in handy when more features (edit, delete, sort) are added.

 ### Note:
 Currently the gui classes inherit from tk.Frame.
 Objects inheriting from Frame must be given a root/master, such as tk.Tk().
+MainApp fulfills the role of tk.Tk, acting as the main application window and calling a method when the current frame needs to be switched.
+When a frame needs to be switched, it imports the Frame subclass that defines the new frame and calls its master, MainApp, to switch the frame.
+MainApp.switch_frame creates the new frame, destroys the old frame, and packs the new frame.